Destination fishing trip should be on every angler’s ‘bucket list’ (column)

 Having the right type of clothing and sunglasses is a true game changer when it comes to fishing in the ocean.
 There are a lot of options out there now for shirts and pants that offer some level of protection from the sun's harmful rays.
 I like lightweight hooded shirts to help protect my neck and head.
 Sunglasses are crucial for sight fishing and protection from the sun reflecting off the water all day.

 Remember that most destinations that fly anglers go to don't have shops to pick up last minute necessities, so make sure you gear up before heading out.
-Come into the shop and we can help get you set up for a trip of a lifetime.
+Come into Vail Valley Anglers and we can help get you set up for a trip of a lifetime.

 Trending In: Sports